ISS Andrew B. Whinston Pathbreaking Research Award – 2026

 The award recognizes an individual researcher or a team whose contributions over the last 20 years have been pathbreaking, opening a new line of inquiry or advancing an existing research stream in a substantial manner.
 For an award to a team, it typically honors a joint work.
 Although recent work should not be excluded, the award should emphasize work that has stood the test of time, demonstrating long-term scholarly significance.
 The award committee will evaluate nominations based on innovation, impact, enduring influence, and breadth of contributions.

 Nominators are encouraged to provide the award selection committee with specific indicators of a nominee's contributions.
-The committee members are Sulin Ba, Ming Fan (ex-officio, President-ISS), Alok Gupta, Saby Mitra, and Olivia Sheng (Chair).

 Submission Instructions

 Winners of the award will be notified before the CIST.
-The society will announce the award winners and present them with award plaques at the ISS Award session during the 2025 Conference on Information Systems Technology (CIST) in Atlanta.
-We invite the winners and all of our members to come celebrate the winners’ achievements as well as those of our society.
+The society will announce the award winners and present them with award plaques at the ISS Award session during the 2026 Conference on Information Systems Technology (CIST) in San Francisco, CA. We invite the winners and all of our members to come celebrate the winners' achievements as well as those of our society.
 Organization details of this celebration event will be updated later.
 Prior to the Award session, winners may individually share the good news with their deans, department heads, nominators, mentors and mentees, but the winners and others aware of the winning results should not reveal such information via online social media.